OpenEvalProject/evals/manuscripts/elife-07433/v2/manuscript.md

 ## Results and discussion

-## Structure determination
+### Structure determination

-The crystal structure of plant PSI was first reported at 4.4 Å resolution (
+The crystal structure of plant PSI was first reported at 4.4 Å resolution (Ben-Shem et al., 2003) and has been improved up to 3.3 Å resolution in the last decade (PDB 2WSC).
+This PSI preparation was limited to pea plants from the variety Alaska, and good crystals were hard to come by (Amunts et al., 2007, 2010).
+Therefore, we screened for new robust crystals that are abundant, stable, and much more uniform.
+The new crystals could be obtained from several pea plants varieties, a large proportion of them diffracted to 3 Å with several yielding higher resolutions.
+In contrast to the P21 symmetry of the previous crystal, the current crystal belonged to higher symmetry space group P212121.
+The organization of the PSI unit within the new crystal was also markedly different.
+In the P21 crystal the PSI-LHCI complex was organized as parallel layers in which the iron-sulfur clusters FX, FA and FB face the adjacent P700 (Figure 1A).
+The complexes inside the new crystal lattice were serially arranged in a crissed-crossed manner in which the polarity of each PSI unit contrasts another (Figure 1B).
+Consequently, the current crystals generated no net voltage (data not shown), whereas a voltage of up to 50 V was recorded (Toporik et al., 2012) upon illumination of dried P21 crystals placed on electron conductive material.

 ![Figure 1.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig1-v2.jpg)

 **Figure 1.:** (A) The previous PSI-LHCI crystal in the P21 space group with a layered arrangement of the complex.
 This arrangement is capable of generating extremely high voltages upon illumination.
 (B) The new crystal lattice in the P212121 space group.
 Iron sulfur clusters are colored in red and the pigments of the internal electron transport chain in magenta (chlorophylls) and blue (quinones).
-PSI-LHCI complexes are arranged in a crissed-crossed manner from left to right.DOI: http://dx.doi.org/10.7554/eLife.07433.003
+PSI-LHCI complexes are arranged in a crissed-crossed manner from left to right.

 The extreme size and complexity of the PSI assembly was a major obstacle for accurate and bias-free modeling.
 The best way to eliminate model bias in X-ray crystallography is to utilize experimentally measured phase information.
 Using the new, highly stable crystal form of PSI we were able to measure the weak native anomalous signal from the iron, sulfur, and phosphate atoms in the complex.
-Starting with a minimal model containing only the three natively bound iron-sulfur clusters, the entire structure was eventually re-built with more than 35,000 atoms (
+Starting with a minimal model containing only the three natively bound iron-sulfur clusters, the entire structure was eventually re-built with more than 35,000 atoms (Figure 2 and Figure 2—figure supplement 1, see ‘Material and methods’ section for details).

 ![Figure 2.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig2-v2.jpg)

 **Figure 2.:** (A) A view from the stromal side of the membrane of PSI-LHCI with the PsaL subunit pointing up.
 The PsaF and PsaJ subunits connecting in the middle of LHCI are colored in magenta and green, respectively.
 The three subunits of the stromal ridge, PsaC, PsaD, and PsaE, can be seen in the middle of the complex, colored cyan, pink, and blue, respectively.
 The two iron-sulfur clusters of PsaC can be distinguished as yellow and orange clusters in the middle of the complex.
 (B) Pigment organization in PSI-LHCI.
 The central pigments of the internal electron transport chain are colored red, chlorophylls of the core antenna green, chlorophyll a in LHCI in cyan, and chlorophyll b in magenta.
-Carotenoids, which are distributed throughout the complex, are colored in blue and lipids in key connecting points and conserved positions in the core, in orange.DOI: http://dx.doi.org/10.7554/eLife.07433.004
+Carotenoids, which are distributed throughout the complex, are colored in blue and lipids in key connecting points and conserved positions in the core, in orange.

 ![Figure 2—figure supplement 1.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig2-figsupp1-v2.jpg)

 **Figure 2—figure supplement 1.:** (A) Positions of the native sulfurs, phosphates (both in yellow), and iron atoms (orange) identified in the PSI-LHCI complex based on the measured anomalous signal.
 (B) Electron density maps.
 The 2F − Fc map in blue, contoured at 1.3 rmsd, and an anomalous difference map in red, contoured at 2 rmsd around the phosphate atom of lipid 7001 bound by PsaA.
-Residues 577:580 from PsaA are also shown.DOI: http://dx.doi.org/10.7554/eLife.07433.005
+Residues 577:580 from PsaA are also shown.

-## Core subunits: PC binding site and implications for the state II PSI complex
+### Core subunits: PC binding site and implications for the state II PSI complex

 The structure of plant PSI includes 12 core subunits bound with four light-harvesting proteins comprising the LHCI antenna complex.
 The entire complex contains 214 prosthetic groups, including 156 chlorophylls (nine assigned as chlorophyll b), 32 carotenes, and 14 lipids, many of them located at key contact points of the complex.

-The core photosynthetic reaction centers have remained virtually unchanged over the entire 2 billion years of their evolution (
+The core photosynthetic reaction centers have remained virtually unchanged over the entire 2 billion years of their evolution (Jordan et al., 2001; Ben-Shem et al., 2003; Amunts et al., 2010).
+Instead, the evolution of PSI is marked by the loss and gain of whole subunits from the complex (Scheller et al., 2001; Nelson, 2011; Nelson and Junge, 2015).
+Compared to our previous model (PDB 2WSC), the root-mean-square deviation (rmsd) between the plant and cyanobacterial core (PDB 1JB0) decreased from 1.1 Å to 0.55 Å. The majority of the changes made in the core subunits involved the configuration of extramembrane loops, which now closely resemble the cyanobacterial configuration.
+The exceptions to this role are found at the anchor points of LHCI to the core (discussed below) and at the interfaces between plant-specific subunits, such as the PsaH–PsaL interaction (Figure 3A).
+The dramatic change from trimer to monomeric organization that occurred in eukaryotes, was triggered by the addition of the PsaH subunit (Ben-Shem et al., 2003).
+A new configuration for PsaH shows that this subunit binds four other core subunits.
+Starting from the stromal side of the membrane, the N-terminus is tightly tucked between the N-terminus of PsaD and a eukaryotic-specific loop in the PsaL subunit.
+PsaH then enters the membrane surrounding PsaL to prevent PSI trimerization and associates with PsaI and PsaB via mostly hydrophobic interactions (Figure 3A).

 ![Figure 3.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig3-v2.jpg)

 **Figure 3.:** (A) PsaL is presented in blue, and the path of the PsaH subunit (red) travels through its extended, eukaryotic specific, loop.
 The new PsaH chlorophyll (green, marked as H1) connects to the PsaL-coordinated chlorophyll and carotenoid (green and pink), as well as an additional chlorophyll trimer (middle left, marked as PsaA trimer), which is proposed to connect PSI to LHCII in state II.
 (B) A luminal view of the PSI surface at the PC binding site.
 The two hydrophobic helices are colored in grey (PsaA) and light blue (PsaB).
 The luminal PsaA loop is highlighted on the background of the entire PsaA subunit.
 All the ligands (with the exception of P700) are not shown.
 (C and D) Side by side view of the cyanobacterial (C) and plant (D) PC binding sites showing the extended PsaF helices that limit access from the membrane plane and the N terminus of PsaH (red), which parallels the configuration of the PsaA luminal loop.
-The approximate location of PC is indicated in blue.DOI: http://dx.doi.org/10.7554/eLife.07433.006
+The approximate location of PC is indicated in blue.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/07433/elife-07433-fig3-figsupp1-v2.jpg)

 **Figure 3—figure supplement 1.:** (A) monomeric LHCII is shown in magenta near the PsaL subunit, juxtaposed to PsaK.
 The region blown up in B is circled black.
-(B) This arrangement brings sites 5 and 12 from Lhcb next to the PsaA-coordinated chlorophyll trimer.DOI: http://dx.doi.org/10.7554/eLife.07433.007
+(B) This arrangement brings sites 5 and 12 from Lhcb next to the PsaA-coordinated chlorophyll trimer.

 Eukaryotes can modulate the distribution of excitation energy transfer between their two photosystems via a mechanism called state transitions (Lunde et al., 2000; Bellafiore et al., 2005; Rochaix, 2011; Rochaix et al., 2012).
 Under state II conditions, PSI associates with a mobile pool of the LHCII antennae, which increases its absorbance cross-section (Kargul et al., 2005; de Bianchi et al., 2010).
 Genetic studies suggest that PsaH, PsaL, and PsaK play important roles in this process (Scheller et al., 2001; Zhang and Scheller, 2004).
 Electron microscopy studies have identified the binding site of the additional antennae complexes along the PsaL/PsaH-PsaK side (Kargul et al., 2005; Kouril et al., 2005).
 A new chlorophyll bound by PsaH was identified at the current resolution.
 This new chlorophyll, together with pigments bound by PsaL, probably participates in energy transfer into the core (Figure 3A), suggesting that PsaH is not simply a ‘landing pad’ for LHCII, but is also important for energy transfer into the core during state II.
 Additional pigments bound by PsaA in close proximity to subunit PsaK (the structure of which is now almost completely defined) provided the first accurate description of this binding site and suggest a mechanism for energy transfer into the core antenna through the PsaK side (Figure 3—figure supplement 1).